How Long Does Molly Stay in Your System?

 Over time, people addicted to molly experience:

 Short-term users might be able to go “cold turkey” and get sober from Molly without professional healthcare assistance.
 However, anyone who has developed an addiction is better off working with addiction professionals or at least seeking medical advice regarding treatment.
+Addiction therapies are the safest way to detox.

 People addicted to Molly have treatment options when they are ready to get sober.
 It’s best to begin any treatment program with a medically supervised detox to better manage withdrawal symptoms.